wardyment/not-my-type/README.md

 # Not my type

-A handful of code and comments to get you started on the journey of learning typscript.
+A handful of code and comments to get you started on the journey of learning Typescript.

-I get sore eyes staring at docs so I like to experiment and play with things until I understand fully whats happening.

 I'm not complicated so neither are these lessons.